-The British Royal Navy appears to share the United States’ interest in maritime drones.
+The British Royal Navy shares the United States’ interest in maritime drones.
 The United States and United Kingdom staged the first Unmanned Warrior exercise in Scotland in October 2016, where drones from different countries were networked together to work as a unit.

 In August 2015, Russia launched a retrofitted SSBN capable of launching crewed mini-subs as well as UUVs like the deepwater surveillance drone Klavesin-1R.
 In September 2015, the Washington Free Beacon reported that Russia was developing a stealthy, nuclear-armed UUV called the “Status-6”.
-Documents shown on Russian TV in November 2015 appeared to confirm the initial reports, though the apparent security lapse may well have been a deliberate effort to spread false information about the program.
+In 2018, a leaked copy of the draft Pentagon Nuclear Posture Review confirmed Russia’s underwater nuclear weapon operability.